Facts about Österlenbyn

-The nature is distinctive, thanks in large part to the steep, stepped limestone slabs that walk in the shoreline during the day.
-These were used in the past for mining of millstones, a small industry that found customers all over southern Sweden.
+The nature is distinctive, much thanks to the sloping, stepped limestone slabs that run in the shoreline.
+These were used in the past for mining millstones, a small industry that found customers all over southern Sweden.
 Even today, you can go out on the rocks and clearly see the circular holes.
-Just southwest of Gislövshammar's protruding promontory lies a protected natural cove, the so-called "Morfars harbor".
+Just southwest of Gislövshammar's protruding headland is a protected natural bay, the so-called "Grandfather's harbor".

 The sea at Gislövshammar is very popular with windsurfers and birdwatchers.
 The surrounding land consists of beautiful pastures with interesting flora.
 Along the coastline between Gislövshammar and Brantevik There is a lovely beautiful walking path, perhaps one of Sweden's most beautiful.